Crystal-Francis/Ecommerce/README.md

 # Programs
-All these files add up to a Ecommerce store called 'Lrystal's Keyboards'
+All these files add up to a Ecommerce store called 'Krystal's Keyboards'